 The remainder of the paper is constructed as follows.
-First, section II briefly presents the institutional background of the social security programs for the elderly in Japan.
+First, section II briefly presents the institutional background of the public pension programs for the elderly in Japan.
 Section III describes our data source.
-Section IV discusses our empirical methodology for identifying the impact of the social security program on income, poverty, and health across cohorts and within the same cohort.
-Section V presents a descriptive analysis of the long-term trends of well-being variables of the elderly, and compares them to those of the young.
-Section VI summarizes regression results on the relationship between social security benefits and well-being outcome of the elderly.
+Section IV discusses our empirical methodology for identifying the impact of the public pension program on income and poverty across cohorts and within the same cohort.
+Section V presents a descriptive analysis of the long-term trends of income and poverty of the elderly, and compares them to those of the young.
+Section VI summarizes regression results to show the impact of public pension benefits on income and poverty of the elderly.
 Finally, Section VII concludes with the policy implications of our empirical findings and topics for future research.